carpentries-incubator/geospatial-python/index.md

 > You can download all of the data used in this workshop by clicking
 > [this download link](https://ndownloader.figshare.com/files/21618735).
 > Clicking the download link will download all of the files as a single compressed
 > (`.zip`) file.
-To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder
+To expand this file, double-click the folder icon in your file navigator application (for Macs, this is the Finder
 > application).
 >
 > These data files represent teaching version of the data, with sufficient complexity to teach many aspects of  data analysis and